Advanced File I/O and Serialization

 file.write(packed_data)

-Exercise 4: Question: What is the purpose of the struct module in Python?
-Answer: The struct module provides functions to pack and unpack binary data based on format strings, allowing manipulation and interpretation of binary data.
+Answer: The `struct` module provides functions to pack and unpack binary data based on format strings, allowing manipulation and interpretation of binary data.

 Serializing and deserializing Python objects involves converting complex data structures, such as objects, into a format that can be stored or transmitted and then reconstructing the objects from that format.
 This topic covers techniques for serializing objects into formats like JSON and pickle and deserializing them back into Python objects.